 Sleep Optimisation

+Poor sleep has a domino effect on the rest of our day and lives.
 Optimising sleep through lifestyle medicine involves a holistic approach that integrates various aspects of daily life to enhance sleep quality and duration.
 A consistent sleep schedule is foundational, along with creating a restful sleep environment and avoiding stimulants.
 How we start and spend our day is crucial to how our day ends, including correcting our circadian rhythm

 Diet plays a significant role in sleep optimisation.
 We know the interplay between diet and sleep is complex and low-fibre, high-fat and sugar diets are associated with poorer sleep.